Here’s a super simple recipe for Apple Crisp. I even have a video included in this post to show you how to make it!

 There isn’t anything quite like warm apple crisp, fresh out of the oven with a large scoop of ice cream served on top and melting.
 It’s just about the easiest dessert to make with fresh apples.
-Here’s how to make it:

 Peel and slice 4 to 5 medium-large apples (I used Gala, but Braeburn, Cox’s Orange Pippin, Granny Smith, Jonathon, or Golden Russet work well too).
 Spread them out in a 8×10-inch dish.

 Squeeze fresh lemon juice on top and toss the apples in the juice.

 Sprinkle the “crisp” mixture on top (butter + brown sugar + oats + cinnamon + flour + salt).

 Bake until everything is nice and gooey and the crumb is a bit crispy on top.